OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-02.md

 ## Acts 2:16

-No, this is what was spoken through the prophet Joel:
+Instead, this is what was foretold through the prophet Joel:

 ## Acts 2:17